nivvoudit/RFID-Blocking/README.md

 Unfortunately, there are currently numerous videos on the internet of people using it maliciously by modifying the public signs of gas prices at various petrol stations (https://www.youtube.com/watch?v=wtHr7x_wT40), using it as a universal remote control to turn off television/screens in public places like restaurants and shopping centers (https://youtube.com/shorts/aRjd-eK2Tqc?si=5WpuzgaUUG2dHQ6v) and even opening up random Tesla car ports (https://youtube.com/shorts/ibe9fjxs2ik?si=hXILEVGkfbND3FE1).

-**Please do not do this sort of suff** This is highly illegal.
+**Please do not do this sort of stuff.** This is *highly* illegal.
 As Uncle Ben (and recently, Aunt May) said in Spiderman, **with great power comes great responsibility**.
 This leads me to my next point:

 # Important Note:
 *Legal Consequences:*